Privacy Policy

 Given the nature of the service, documents submitted by clients may contain special categories of personal data within the meaning of Article 9 of the GDPR (including, without limitation, data concerning health, genetic or biometric data, religious beliefs, trade union membership, racial or ethnic origin, or data concerning a person's sex life or sexual orientation), as well as data relating to criminal convictions and offences within the meaning of Article 10 of the GDPR.

-- Performance of a contract (Article 6(1)(b) of the GDPR): it is the data subject who voluntarily submits the documents to the company for the sole purpose of obtaining an official translation, so that the processing of the data contained therein is strictly necessary for the performance of the contract requested.
+- Performance of a contract (Article 6(1)(b) of the GDPR): it is the data subject who voluntarily submits the documents to the company for the purpose of obtaining an official translation, so that the processing of the data contained therein is strictly necessary for the performance of the contract requested.

-- Explicit consent (Article 9(2)(a) of the GDPR) for the special categories referred to in Article 9, given by the client upon accepting this privacy policy during the payment process.
-This consent extends to the processing of such data through the professional tools described in section 5.2, subject to the safeguards set out therein.
+- Explicit consent (Article 9(2)(a) of the GDPR) for the special categories referred to in Article 9 that may appear in the documents.
+This consent is obtained specifically when documents are uploaded to the online quote tool, by means of a dedicated checkbox, and covers the processing of such data for the sole purpose of preparing the quote requested and, where applicable, providing the sworn translation service contracted, including its processing through the professional tools described in section 5.2 subject to the safeguards set out therein.

 - Safeguards under Article 10 of the LOPDGDD for data relating to criminal convictions and offences, in full compliance with the duty of professional secrecy inherent to the status of Sworn Translator.